 Poor HR or no HR policies can affect businesses by having:

-- High employee turnover – this can be a result of bad HR planning by not understanding why employees leave their job to ensure this doesn’t happen next time;
+- High Employee Turnover – this can be a result of bad HR planning by not understanding why employees leave their jobs to ensure this doesn’t happen next time.

-- Loss of business – if experienced employees leave a business then the business could also lose clients that they built a good relationship with.
-Experienced employees have extensive knowledge of products, services, system and processes which makes them valuable.
+- Loss of Business – if experienced employees leave a business then the business could also lose clients that they built a good relationship with.
+Experienced employees have extensive knowledge of products, services, systems and processes which makes them valuable.

 - Grievance Policy